md-julhas/SpicyMeal/README.md

 ### ✅ Solution

-I resolved the issue by using `app.set('trust proxy', true)` in the Express.js application.
+I resolved the issue by using `app.set('trust proxy', 2)` in the Express.js application.
 This allowed Express to trust the `X-Forwarded-For` header and accurately extract the client’s real IP address from it.
 As a result, the rate-limiting middleware functioned properly and enforced request limits based on the actual client IPs.